HusseinLezzaik/Deep-Learning-for-Multi-Robotics/README.md

 * `Real Topology Graph`: code for building our scalable robust GNN model.
 * `Reinforcement Learning`: code for building our custom gym environment & DQN model powered by GNN.

 Note: please check the `README` of each repository to dive deeper into the code and be able to replicate our results.
+Also, for more architecture details and results please read here.

 ## Getting Started
 Our code relies on using [CoppeliaSim](https://www.coppeliarobotics.com/)  for simulating our experiments on robots, and [ROS2 Foxy](https://docs.ros.org/en/foxy/index.html) for publishing speed commands to our robots.